SEAP Southeast Asia Pilot-1

 20 miles from Yacht haven

-There is an excellent anchorage for all seasons nestled between the two islands in 5-8 metres on a muddy bottom although winds can be funnelled between the islands causing a slight chop.
+There is an excellent anchorage for all seasons at Koh Kudu Yai.
+It nestles between the two islands in 5-8 metres on a muddy bottom.
+However, note that winds can funnel between the islands causing a slight chop.

 Click to view Thailand photo gallery.